Ultralimits, Amenable actions and Entropy: The method of ultralimits

-In this section we will study the ultralimit of probability spaces.\\ We begin by reviewing the ultralimit construction for probability spaces in subsection \ref{subsection Preliminaries- the construction of ultralimits of probability spaces}.\\ Our next goal is to prove a Lebesgue-Vitali type theorem about exchanging integrals with ultralimits -- for this in subsection \ref{subsection spaces of uniform integrability} we develop the notion of uniform integrability and in subsection \ref{subsection Ultralimit and integration for uniformly integrable functions} we prove the Lebesgue-Vitali type theorem (see Theorem \ref{Theorem ultralimit and integrals}). \\ In subsection \ref{subsection Comparison with ultralimit of C*-algebras} we compare the ultralimit of probability spaces and of Banach spaces attached to these probability spaces.
+In this section we will study the ultralimit of probability spaces and quasi-invariant \(G\)-spaces.\\ We begin by reviewing the ultralimit construction for probability spaces in subsection \ref{subsection Preliminaries- the construction of ultralimits of probability spaces}.\\ Next, in subsection \ref{subsection Ultralimit and integration for uniformly integrable functions} we prove a Lebesgue-Vitali type theorem about interchanging of integration and ultralimits (see Theorem \ref{Theorem ultralimit and integrals}).
+For this we appeal to Appendix \ref{appendix uniform integrability} where we introduced a filtration of \(L^{1}\) by spaces uniform integrability.\\ In subsection \ref{subsection Comparison with ultralimit of C*-algebras} we compare the ultralimit of probability spaces and of Banach spaces attached to these probability spaces.\\ In subsection \ref{section Equivariant ultralimit} we consider the equivariant version for this construction.